AlessandroPhdNuclearAstrophysics/Variational-method-for-NN-scattering/Readme.md

 - Block-adaptive integration for radial functions
 - Gauss-Laguerre quadrature for exponentially decaying functions
 - Exponentially growing grids for high resolution near the origin

+## To-Do List
+- [ ] Implement possibility to fit new potential models using calculating the potential radial functions once
+- [ ] Implement "nn" and "pp" cases in the same way as "np" (currently only np is implemented)
+- [ ] Implement the `lemp=1` option to include the electromagnetic potential in the calculations and the correct asymptotic behavior of the wave function
+- [ ] Implement additional potential models (e.g., EFT_pionfull)
+- [ ] Add more test cases for robustness
+- [ ] Improve documentation and examples
+- [ ] Optimize performance for large-scale calculations

 ## License